Probate: What You Need to Know

 ✔️ Document Organizer or Master Binder

-Reflection: A Will Tells Them What.
+A Will Tells Them What.
 A Legacy Plan Tells Them Why.

-What most wills miss isn’t due to neglect—it’s simply because most people don’t realize how much more they can – and should – include.
+What most wills miss isn’t due to neglect, it’s simply because most people don’t realize how much more they can and should include.

 Think of your will as the skeleton of your final wishes.
-A full legacy plan adds the heart—capturing your health preferences, financial values, and personal intentions.
+A full legacy plan adds the heart, capturing your health preferences, financial values, and personal intentions.

 If you’re ready to go beyond the basics and build a legacy that truly reflects your life, reach out to begin your personalized Legacy and Lifestyle Plan.

-It’s not just about what you leave behind—it’s about making sure it lands with clarity, compassion, and meaning.
+It’s not just about what you leave behind.
+It’s about making sure it lands with clarity, compassion, and meaning.

 Watch our video here, or watch on our YouTube Channel: